 That’s why we’re reminding health professionals to advocate and encourage all eligible Victorians to participate in cancer screening for:

 You can check if your patient is up to date with bowel and cervical screening through the National Cancer Screening Register.
-Find out how to do this here.

 Remind patients to make an appointment for a free breast screen through BreastScreen Victoria by calling 13 20 50.
 It is also important that women and trans and gender diverse people of all ages are encouraged to be familiar with the normal look and feel of their breasts, and if they notice any changes to see their doctor without delay.